-Pursue a Bachelor of Science in Criminal Justice in Downtown Pittsburgh
+Bachelor of Science in Criminal Justice — Offered On Campus or Fully Online

 Meet criminal justice alumna and academic excellence award recipient, Amanda Heinbaugh.